Skip to content

 From One Maker to Another

-I am a 3D printing hobbyist with a professional background in Safety and Security and hands-on experience in full stack engineering.
-I am not a formally schooled engineer.
+I am a 3D printing hobbyist with a professional background in Safety and Security, hands-on full stack engineering experience, and a long-running obsession with practical mechanisms.

 Everything I learned about engineering, I learned by doing/running into problems, failing, and redesigning.
 My fascination with mechatronics really began when I watched the simple mechanisms on my own printer namely the filament cutter, the nozzle wiper, and the poop chute in action.
 I was captivated by how these clever mechanical movements achieved complex functionality at a fraction of the cost of electronic alternatives.